 Baylor Law’s required curriculum provides a logical progression of study from fundamental legal doctrine and theory in first-year courses to increasingly more sophisticated and complex issues in the second.
 As students make their journey, the rigor increases, in terms of the amount of material, the level of precision and the use of skills that a practicing attorney ultimately has to employ.

 In the third year, the intensity ratchets up again, as every student, regardless of whether they aspire to litigate, enters the nation’s premier lawyer training program—Baylor Law’s renowned Practice Court.
-Here, all the theories and exercises learned in the first two years culminate as each student draws on the tools of procedure, evidence and advocacy to try multiple cases from beginning to end—while simultaneously navigating the peak demands and pressures they will someday face in practice.
+Here, all the theories and exercises learned in the first two years culminate as each student draws on the tools of procedure, evidence and advocacy to try multiple cases from beginning to end.
+During their third year, students simultaneously navigating the peak demands and pressures they will someday face in practice.
 Only after they make it through here—through the intensity of Practice Court—are they ready to become Baylor Lawyers.